($1,243) Cost to ship a car from Hialeah, FL to St. Paul, MN

 The time of the year

-The time of year and weather conditions in Hialeah and St. Paul play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Hialeah and St. Paul can impact car shipping prices.

 Hialeah summers are very warm, humid, and rainy, the winters in Hialeah are dry with moderate temperatures.
 When planning a move to Hialeah, FL, consider the rain and the extreme heat on some months on your plans.
 February, January and December are the most pleasant months in Hialeah, while August and July are the least comfortable months.